yordiyes/Banking-Management-System-/README.md

 ## How to Run

 1. **Run the Application:**
-   - Execute the main Java file to launch the Banking Management System.
+   - Execute the login Java file in the src folder to launch the Banking Management System.

 2. **Login or Sign-Up:**
    - Use existing credentials to log in or follow the sign-up process for new customers.